luxploit/ida-wii-loaders/README.md

 * Sets the entrypoint function name.

 ### Limitations
 Since the apploader is a raw image (.text, .rodata, .data, .bss, etc), everything is set as text (code).
-This means that IDA will likely find false code positives during analyzation.
+This means that IDA will likely find false code positives during analysis.
 You'll have to fix those manually.

 ## Planned (TODOs)
-* Read exported `.map` files to give meaningful names to externals.
+* Support symbol loading for externals & DOLs.
 * Make imports appear in the imports tab.
 * Allow some settings such as relocating to any base (?).